 At number three the Kamp-Rite Tent Cot Double Kwik-Cot all-in-one tent and cot is also true to the spirit but was held back by the fact that it is primarily a tent.
 The tent’s qualities are outside the scope of this article but the tent/cot is a good product and worth considering.

-At number four, the Kamp-Rite Oversize Tent Cot, though ostensibly a double camping cot, felt like a single.
+At number four, the Kamp-Rite Oversize Tent Cot, though ostensibly one of the best double camping cots, felt like a single.
 This article is called The Best Double Camping Cot and I felt the Kamp-Rite Oversize Tent Cot pushed the definition of ‘double’ in the wrong direction.

 At number five I have put the Insta-Bed Ez Queen Raised Air Mattress with NeverFlat.
 This was the most comfortable camping cot of them all, and comfort is surely the most important criterion.
 Well, it may be the most important but there are other aspects to consider and these flaws pulled this otherwise satisfying double camping bed into fifth place due to the early wear and tear signs.

 P.S.
 To go with your sumptuous double camping cot, you could treat yourself and your partner to a snug and warm double sleeping bag.
 We have reviewed the top 5 on another article, Review of 5 Best Double Sleeping Bags.